dcs-admin/microservices/README.md

 ## Why API-GATEWAY

-With all above individual microservices, every service haev thier own endpoints and exposed to public.
+With all above individual microservices, every service have thier own endpoints and exposed to public.

 ##### Drawback:
 There is security vulnerability due to public port exposing and maintaining all service specific endpoints are really hectic to the customers.